Mara133/javaPokerTexasHoldEM/README.md

 # javaPokerTexasHoldEM
 Made with java ,so need open with java editor netbeans or etc..
-Code without GUI just need pres run project then enter how many players and code will run!
+Code without GUI just need press run project then enter how many players and code will run!